Are you trying to figure out how to put someone in a nursing home? If yes, you should check out our guide here on the key things to do.

 Did you know that there are over a million nursing home residents in the United States?
 Everyone ages, and for many, there comes a time when you must choose whether home care or nursing home is best.

 But just because this situation is common doesn’t mean it’s easy.
-And if you’re unsure how to put someone in a nursing home, the road can be even more difficult.
+And if you’re unsure how to put someone in a nursing home, and how to pay for it, the road can be even more difficult.

 That’s why we’ve created a guide that takes you step-by-step through the process of putting yourself or someone else into a nursing home.